joshbuckner/audio-well/README.md

 <h4>Version Control System</h4>

-* Upload a new version of a song already on Audiowell
+* Upload a new version of an already uploaded song
 * Switch between song versions in notes/player view
 * View and edit notes between different song versions